In this tutorial, I will be discussing how you can list all databases, users, and collections in the mongo shell in easy ways.

 An enterprise or team that builds its products using MongoDB as the database management system, will have many users as participants to it.
 It also calls for giving them access to parts of the database where sensitive information resides.

-- Start your MongoDB server to automatically open your mongo shell.
-If your mongo shell does not open automatically, you can run the mongo.exe file in your system.
+Again, first, start the MongoDB server to automatically open the Mongo shell.
+If the shell does not open automatically, you can run the mongo.exe file in your system.

-- Pass this command to list all users in the mongo shell:
+Execute the below command to list all users in the shell:

 show users